hellgate75/go-network/pipe/README.md

 ### Pipe Node modes

-Tcp Pipe Node component may be of three type:
+Network Pipe Node component may be of three type:

 * *InputPipe* - Reads data from a server and send data to a bytes array message channel
 * *OutputPipe* - Sends data to a client reading from a bytes array message channel